 As discussed in Section 1.1, Liberty Utilities’ 2020 Plan was prepared consistent with the recommended organization provided in DWR’s Final 2020 UWMP Guidebook.
 Pursuant to DWR’s Final 2020 UWMP Guidebook:

-“The California Water Code (Water Code) specifies several requirements for preparing a UWMP, including who is required to prepare a UWMP; how to prepare a UWMP, depending on whether the Supplier choses to participate in a regional or individual planning effort; selection of reporting year-type; and coordination, notification, and outreach.”
+“The California Water Code (Water Code) specifies several requirements for preparing a UWMP, including who is required to prepare a UWMP; how to prepare a UWMP, depending on whether the Supplier chooses to participate in a regional or individual planning effort; selection of reporting year-type; and coordination, notification, and outreach.”

 Pursuant to CWC requirements, Liberty Utilities’ 2020 Plan incorporates DWR’s water use and supply tables (standardized tables) for the reporting and submittal of UWMP data.